 Each recipient of the distribution can be liable for up to the amount they have received from the estate.

 Since the potential risks are so large, the personal representative should carefully consider whether the benefit of making an interim distribution outweighs the risks.

 If an interim distribution is to be made, then it is wise to ensure that there are more than enough assets remaining in the estate to satisfy all creditors and remaining estate expenses.

 Everything discussed in this article is for general information and is not legal advice.

 If you are in a situation where you’re trying to settle an estate, I recommend you reach out to our office at (770) 920-6030 to set up a consultation.

-If you’re not quite ready for a consultation, be sure to download our Georgia Probate Handbook so you know how the estate is supposed to be handled.
+If you’re not quite ready for a consultation, be sure to download our Georgia Probate Handbook, written by probate lawyers, so you know how the estate is supposed to be handled.